pondrejk/dizzer/chap-definitions.md

 ### Holistic and process-oriented accounts

 Multifaceted phenomena tend to provoke descriptions that contain words like "system" or "process".
-Somewhere behind that lies an idea that a whole more than a sum of it's parts ^[who coined this?].
-This is certainly true in some cases (e.g. Earth's energy circulation) but questionable in others (bd?).
-Naturally, listing such holistic accounts will include topics already mentioned, so pardon some repetition in this section.
+Somewhere behind that lies an idea that a whole more than a sum of its parts^[This is true for systems that express *synergy* or *emergent* behavior.
+Over the years, *systems theory* has been used to describe many natural and man-made phenomena in many fields, including geography and cartography.].
+Experts from different fields notice aspects of phenomena that are close to their priorities, interdisciplinary definitions combine such  views.
+Naturally, listing holistic accounts will include topics already mentioned, so pardon some repetition in this section.

-@murthy2014big prepared a taxonomy comprised of:
+@murthy2014big prepared a taxonomy of big data comprised of:

 - *data* – with various levels of temporal latency and structure
 - *compute infrastructure* – batch or streaming
 - *storage infrastructure* – sql, nosql or newsql
 - *analysis* – supervised, semisupervised, unsupervised or re-enforcement machine learning